giuinktse7/vulkan-game-editor/README.md

-# Vulkan Game Editor - A game editor written in C++17 using Vulkan and the QT framework
+# Vulkan Game Editor - A game editor written in C++20 using Vulkan and the QT framework

 ## Features

 TODO

-## Terminology

-### Action

-An action is an event that can occur and can be undone/redone.

 ## Dependencies